More rain threatening waterlogged southern and central MO into St. Louis

 St. Louis County officials, public agencies and utilities are holding another briefing on flood status and response this afternoon.
 It’s the second consecutive day they’ve held the gathering.

 Interstate 44 is still closed for 25 miles in St. Louis from Route 100 to Interstate 270.
-I-55 (see photos above) closed late Tuesday night because of high water on the Meramec, which is expected to crest at 46 feet, just 6 inches under its record mark.

 The good news is repairs to flood-damaged Interstate 44 further southwest at Hazelgreen in Laclede County are complete, and the highway is back open to traffic.